Francesca

 Make a Few Strong Predictions

-You can often predict necessary steps that are missing from an argument before you read the question.
+When you're facing a necessary assumption question in the LSAT, you can often predict necessary steps that are missing from an argument before you read the question.
 Here’s how:

 1. Find the main conclusion.
 If you’re having trouble, see LR: Conclusion Questions and study up on argument parts and indicators.